bmdavis419/river/README.md

 - streams went from something you touch every once and a while, to something we're using all the time
 - i want typesafety
-- i like react query patterns, I want them for everything
+- mutations are awesome in tanstack query, i want them for streams
+- rpc >>>>>>
-- streams are verbose and gross out of the box
+- streams are a pain to consume out of the box (readers and encoders and raw fetch and type casting and more annoying shit)
-- _i want a company to steal this_

-### examples that currently work

-_the actual logic and important bits were fully written by me and are good and work, but the ui is vibe coded garbage. it's just an example they'll be better later_

-- `src/routes/examples/basic`
-- `src/routes/examples/kitchenSink`
-- `src/routes/examples/chat`

-### FEATURES I WANT TO ADD
+### FEATURES TODO/IN PROGRESS

+- better abort controller support in ai-sdk agents. need to be able to pass a signal into the agent
+- "beforeAgentRun" hooks on the server for both types of agents. will give you access to the request event so you can do stuff like auth checks, pull things out of DB, etc...
 - stream resumability support. need to figure out a good way to dump the stream to a persistent store so we can easily resume later **will require api changes**
 - "waitUntil" support. this pretty much goes hand and hand with stream resumability

-## docs for: `0.0.1`
+## docs for: `0.0.2`

+_see the examples for more detailed usage, these api's will change..._

 ### core primitives